 Must like children and dogs.

-Share the same interests.
+Share in the same interests.

 Must have good personal/oral hygiene.